 Another thing we refer to symbolically as breaking are “promises”.
 Have you broken any promises?
 (To others, or to your Self…) Or have you been on the receiving end of broken promises?
 Broken things in your dreams may be exploring your feelings around these.

-If you dream of something broken, you may wish to look at the puns around the word “break.”
+Another meaning of broken things in a dream may relate to puns around the word “break.”
 Is something in your life moving too fast, do you need to “put on the brakes?”
 Or have you become too involved in one area of your life, that perhaps you need to “take a break” from?

 You may have read in other dream dictionaries that to dream of something often means the opposite of what you may think.
 I do not subscribe to this as a theory, but I do think it is worth noting how the solution to the “problem” of breaking is contained within the concept itself.
 To break something immediately implies the concept of whether or not the thing is repairable.
 A broken thing is just a thing.
 It is not, or was not alive, so we are not talking about life and death here – resurrecting from the dead, afterall, is a feat beyond most mere mortals!
 But a “thing” is not dead, it is broken.
 That is the within the scope of human capability to potentially alter.
 The question is, how broken is it?